MacLemon/CongressChecklist/README.md

 ### Decoration
 - Bring ridiculous amounts of LED strips and other photon emitting devices so we can illuminate ALL the things.
+- Bring battery-powered LEDs/EL-wire/etc to illuminate yourself in the dark (but try not to blind others).

 This applies to the Congress Center as well as your hotel windows.